vanntechs/vanntechs-new/README.md

 # Vanntechs website

-This project is to write a static website for Vanntechs - a small web development company in Montreal, Quebec, that supports other small businesses with their websites.
+This project is to write a static website for Vanntechs - a small web development company in Calgary, Alberta, that supports other small businesses with their websites.

 How to contribute
 Clone this repo to your local machine.